 FOR IMMEDIATE RELEASE

 It has been two years since Hurricane Sandy devastated the Eastern Shore of the United States.
 Since that time thousands of families have yet to restore their houses and move home.
 To advance these efforts, the State of New Jersey is about to open its first temporary lodging facility for volunteers.
-Monmouth County has formed a unique partnership called the Monmouth County Long-Term Recovery Group MCLTRG.org, will provide the housings at Camp Evans, and MCLTRG will identify and assist New Jersey homeowners in rebuilding and achieving their new normal.
-Camp Evans in Wall Township, New Jersey, will provide overnight housing for 150 volunteers.
-MCLTRG is working with community nonprofit organizations to identify and deliver volunteers whose assistance will bridge the gaps and shortfalls in resources after grants and insurance have been exhausted.
+Monmouth County has formed a unique partnership called the Monmouth County Long-term Recovery Group (www.MCLTRG.org), which will provide the housing for volunteers at Camp Evans, and the MCLTRG will identify and assist New Jersey homeowners in rebuilding and returning to the new normal.
+Camp Evans in Wall Township, New Jersey, will initially house up to 150 volunteers overnight.
+MCLTRG is working with community nonprofit organizations to deliver volunteers whose assistance will bridge the gaps and shortfalls in resources after grants and insurance.
 TravelTelevision has begun a partnership with MCLTRG.org to bring volunteers to the facility and provide media training, skills and support.
 Follow stories at social media sites YouTube, Facebook, Vine, Instagram and others at Jersey Shore Volunteers.